garagehive/garagehive.github.io/docs/garagehive-jobsheet-create.md

 4. Online booking

 ## Creating Jobsheet from MOT
-When there are some issues dicovered during **MOT** you can direclty from MOT init a new Jobsheet and fill up the necessary jobs and parts.
+When there are some issues discovered during **MOT** you can directly from MOT init a new Jobsheet and fill up the necessary jobs and parts.

 ## Creaing Jobsheet from VHC
 During VHC there can emerge multiple not related tasks.
 For each of them you can create separate Jobsheet and process them in convenient time for Customer.

 ## From Schedule
+shower fwf w

+### rfere
+sssss